 DAILY FAMILY EXERCISE ACTIVITY

-When the weather is nice, I love to get outside with my kids and go for a walk.
+When the weather is nice, we love to get outside with our kids and go for a walk.
 We love to explore, breathe the fresh air, and get our blood pumping!
 Turn on some music while you walk, come up with a nature scavenger hunt, or simply enjoy one another's company.
 Going for a family walk is the perfect thing to add to your list of daily activities.